noahhipolito/noahhipolito.github.io/README.md

 <H2>Objective</H2>

 <TABLE><TR>
-<TD>To experience work immersion with a modern company where my passion, school learned skills
+<TD>To experience work  with a modern company where my passion, school learned skills
-and interent in dentistry may be enchanced and practiced to help me in my future collecge program, Doctor of dental medicine</TD></TR></TABLE>
+and interent in dentistry may be enchanced and practiced to help me in my future college program, Doctor of dental medicine</TD></TR></TABLE>

 <br><br>